JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2023_11.md

 Do you know a secret?
 You are not alone.
 No matter where you are now, believe me, your Father is bigger than any circumstance.
 We confirm this in _The Urantia Book_, again and again.
 <br style="clear:both;"/>

 > When you are through down here, when your course has been run in temporary form on earth, when your trial trip in the flesh is finished, when the dust that composes the mortal tabernacle “returns to the earth whence it came”; then, it is revealed, the indwelling “Spirit shall return to God who gave it.”
 There sojourns within each moral being of this planet a fragment of God, a part and parcel of divinity.
-It is not yet yours by right of possession, but it is designedly intended to be one with you if you survive the mortal existence. ([UB 1:4.3](/en/The_Urantia_Book/1#p4_3))
+It is not yet yours by right of possession, but it is designedly intended to be one with you if you survive the mortal existence. (<a id="a61_542"></a>[UB 1:4.3](/en/The_Urantia_Book/1#p4_3))

 He is there, and He always waits for us to return from our distractions with the world, from our losses of connection and our ups and downs, just as He waited for the prodigal son.